 Different factors cause different types of gastritis.
 Symptoms include:

 For most people, gastritis is minor and will go away quickly after treatment.
 However, some forms of gastritis can produce ulcers or increase the risk of cancer.

 Diet is an important player in your digestive and overall health.
-Following a gastritis-friendly diet can go a long way toward relieving your symptoms and helping you feeling better.
+Following a gastritis-friendly diet can go a long way toward relieving your symptoms and helping you feel better.

 Diet does not generally cause chronic gastritis, but some people find that the following foods and drinks may